Kickers look out of sorts after no exhibition games

 GO FOR IT: Teams were aggressive in Week 1 about going for it on fourth down.
 The 40 fourth-down tries were the most in the opening week since at least 1991.
 Teams converted only 16 of the tries, with two of the biggest failures coming by Dallas and Carolina.

 The Cowboys went for it on fourth-and-3 from the 11 in the fourth quarter when trailing the Rams by three.
 They couldn’t convert and lost 20-17.
-It was the first time since the Raiders in 2009 that a team trailing by less than three points in the fourth quarter went for it on fourth down with at least yards to go while in field goal range.
+It was the first time since the Raiders in 2009 that a team trailing by three points or fewer in the fourth quarter went for it on fourth down with at least 3 yards to go while in field goal range.

 The Panthers had an easy decision when they went for it on fourth-and-1 late in the fourth quarter against Las Vegas, trailing by four.
 The issue was they gave the ball to fullback Alex Armah instead of Christian McCaffrey and got stuffed to lose the game.